-The Ontario Court of Justice hears virtually all provincial offences matters as well as offences against municipal by-laws.
-Examples of such cases include:
+The Ontario Court of Justice hears provincial offences cases.

-- Highway Traffic Act charges such as speeding or traffic violations;
+- Highway Traffic Act charges such as speeding;

-- Municipal by-law charges relating to excessive noise, animal control, or garbage disposal; and
+- Municipal by-law charges which include excessive noise, animal control; and

 - Charges laid under provincial legislation such as the Environmental Protection Act, Occupational Health and Safety Act, Dog Owners’ Liability Act and the Trespass to Property Act.